yggdrasilradio/rpilights/README.md

 	cd /home/pi
 	git clone --recursive git://github.com/yggdrasilradio/rpilights.git

-The command "make" should build the "rpilights" command, but it won't work properly until you configure the map.txt file to reflect the physical layout of your LED display.
+The command "make" should build the "rpilights" command.

 The "snow" animation vertically scrolls the graphic data in the file images/snow.gif.rgb.